 Join us for a short video to learn about our work

-Less than two years ago, Michael was released from prison to a halfway house.
+Less than three years ago, Michael was released from prison to a halfway house.
 While there, he joined CPA’s STARR Training to Work 2 Program, where he flourished.
 Michael enrolled in an eight-week course through a training partner and earned 11 certifications in the Health and Safety, and Industrial Technology Fields.

 Michael said having nationally-recognized career certifications really made a difference.
 He was hired by a Hartford construction company and joined Laborers Union Local 230.
 With a vision for his future, Michael completed PRIDE, an entrepreneur training program offered by Reentry Survivors.
 Michael and his wife Sandra plan to one day open a nonprofit to assist disadvantaged youth.